XOOMAR

 "The OIS market yesterday had 18bps priced for today and 85bps over the coming twelve months."

 That pricing explains why the New Zealand dollar’s gain should be read carefully.
-The currency was not reacting to a rate move no one saw coming.
+The currency was not reacting to a rate move no one saw coming, an expectations-driven setup also seen in Polish zloty NBP cut bets.
 It was reacting to confirmation that the RBNZ was willing to begin withdrawing stimulus, while also keeping the door open to further tightening.

 The tension is between market pricing and MUFG’s forecast.
 OIS had moved toward a fuller tightening path.
 MUFG is less aggressive.